-To collect data and evaluate customer satisfaction, International Quality Standards ISO 10004 (International Organization for Standardization) recommends using the following classical methods: face to face interviews, telephone interviews, discussion groups, mail surveys (postal questionnaires), on-line research and surveys (questionnaire surveys) [2].
+To collect data and evaluate customer satisfaction, International Quality Standards ISO 10004 (International Organization for Standardization) recommends using the following classical methods: face to face interviews, telephone interviews, discussion groups, mail surveys (postal questionnaires), on-line research and surveys (questionnaire surveys) [3].
 However, these methods of collection and analysis of customer opinions have a number of significant drawbacks.

 A general drawback of these methods is a large amount of manual work: preparing questions, creating a respondent database, mailing questionnaires and collecting results, conducting a personal interview, and preparing a report.
 All of these procedures make a research expensive.
 These methods cannot monitor customer satisfaction continuously.
-For this reason, monitoring is limited by a one time period.
+For this reason, monitoring is limited by a one-time period, because costs rapidly grow with an increase in the frequency of monitoring.
 There is no possibility for monitoring trends of customer satisfaction.
 It also has a negative influence on lengthiness of managerial decision making.

 Another problem regards various scales for measuring customer satisfaction and their subjectivity perception.
 Value of customer satisfaction is estimated by abstract satisfaction indices that are difficult to understand, hard to compare and interpret.
-Furthermore, methods for data analysis recommended by ISO 10004 [2] allow detection of only linear dependencies and relations in data.
+Furthermore, methods for data analysis recommended by ISO 10004 [3] allow detection of only linear dependencies and relations in data, such as linear correlation.
+Using only linear methods researcher could miss the impact of the mutual satisfaction of the product's aspects to the overall satisfaction with a product.
+In paper, an aspect means characteristics, attributes, and properties that characterize the products, e.g., a "phone battery" or "delivery period".